devopshobbies/boundary-vault-stack/README.md

 - [ ] Update `boundary.yml` to use ENV variables instead of hardcoding then handle the export of the env variables with `Ansible`.
 - [ ] Using `Ansible` `community.docker.docker_container` collection, convert docker-compose files to the corresponding `Ansible` module as an optional deployment method.
 - [ ] Output Boundary and Vault `address` at the end of the play.
+- [ ] Implement Ansible `Molecule` case scenarios to test different aspects of your roles.

 > [!NOTE]
 > CI/CD ....

 - [ ] Implement automated testing using GitHub actions for pull requests.

 > [!NOTE]
 > Shell Scripting ...